lg-lima1/runner-game-rs/README.md

-So...this project is about a runner game app I saw on Intagram other day.
+So...this project is about a runner game app I saw on Instagram other day.

 # Description
 Basically, the whole game is made round by round.
 In the first round you get for free a small amount of "people".